Back to Blog

 How much do social security contributions cost in Portugal?

-Your social security contribution is paid according to your type of employment in Portugal.
+Your social security contribution is paid according to your registered type of employment in Portugal.

 Every time an employer issues a work contract and onboards a new employee, the employer is responsible for applying for the new employee’s social security number.
 The employer must also begin making payments to the Portuguese government based on the employee’s income.

-The social security system is designed to provide financial support for individuals and families who find themselves in need due to old age, disability, illness, unemployment, work-related accidents, or other situations.
-To be eligible for benefits, you need to have paid contributions into the system for a certain period.
+The social security system is designed to provide financial support for the benefit of individuals and families who find themselves in need due to old age, disability, illness, unemployment, work-related accidents, or other situations.
+To be eligible for benefits, parties need to have paid contributions in the country for a certain period.

-Social security benefits in Portugal are available to Portuguese nationals, legal residents of Portugal, and qualifying EU nationals, as well as spouses and dependents.
+According to Portuguese law, social security benefits in Portugal are available to Portuguese nationals, legal residents of Portugal, and qualifying European Union nationals, as well as spouses and dependents.
 For those who do not meet the minimum income standards, a non-contributory program is also available.
 A thorough guide on your social security rights in Portugal is available through the European Commission if you would like more information.

 Public healthcare in Portugal

-Once you have a legal residence permit and your security identification number (NISS) and start paying social security contributions, you will have access to the Portuguese public healthcare system, Serviço Nacional de Saúde, or SNS for short.
-Healthcare in Portugal is free for children under 18 and people over 65.
+Once you have a legal European Union residence permit and your security identification number (NISS) and start paying social security contributions, you will have access to the Portuguese public healthcare system, Serviço Nacional de Saúde, or SNS for short.
+Healthcare in Portugal is free of charge for children under 18 and people over 65.
 For other patients, basic medical expenses are covered or generously subsidized.

 The quality of healthcare in Portugal is very good, ranking 25th in the 2023 Health Care Index by Numbeo.